sumanth-botlagunta/sumanth-botlagunta/README.md

 <h1 align='center'> Hi there, I'm Sumanth! 👋</h1>

-I'm a passionate software developer with a strong foundation in web development, front-end technologies, and computer science fundamentals.
-I'm excited to contribute to meaningful projects and continue learning in the ever-evolving tech landscape.
+I am a skilled software developer with a strong foundation in web development, front-end technologies, and computer science fundamentals.
+I am eager to contribute to meaningful projects and continue learning in the ever-evolving tech landscape.

 ### 🔭 What I'm Currently Working On